Have you ever had an FSAVC with General Accident?

 General Accident mis-sold FSAVC with various different Aspects:

-- General Accident may not have made their consumers aware that their FSAVC will not be contributed by their employer.
+- General Accident may not have made their customers aware that their FSAVC will not be contributed by their employer.

 - General Accident may not have made their consumers aware that they would be choosing the funds for the FSAVC.